 American Electric Power (AEP) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from American Electric Power as it approaches its next earnings report date.
-In that report, analysts expect American Electric Power to post earnings of $1.51 per share.
-This would mark year-over-year growth of 5.59%.
-Our most recent consensus estimate is calling for quarterly revenue of $4.91 billion, up 6.85% from the year-ago period.
+American Electric Power will be looking to display strength as it nears its next earnings release.
+On that day, American Electric Power is projected to report earnings of $1.51 per share, which would represent year-over-year growth of 5.59%.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.91 billion, up 6.85% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $5 per share and revenue of $18.51 billion.
-These totals would mark changes of +5.49% and +10.16%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.99 per share and revenue of $18.51 billion, which would represent changes of +5.27% and +10.16%, respectively, from the prior year.

-Investors might also notice recent changes to analyst estimates for American Electric Power.
-Recent revisions tend to reflect the latest near-term business trends.
+It is also important to note the recent changes to analyst estimates for American Electric Power.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-American Electric Power is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 0.08% lower within the past month.
+American Electric Power is currently a Zacks Rank #3 (Hold).

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.